 I am not going to go into this too much, but the “handed-ness” is from the four bonds of a carbon atom being tetrahedral.
 You can look this up if you want, but basically, if you take a tetrahedron, and mark each of the four points a different color, you can do this in two different possible ways, and the two ways are mirror images of each other, left- and right-handed.

 Atoms are not really hard little balls, as they are modeled.
 Everything is always swinging, jostling, twisting.
 The parts attached to the four tetrahedral points are getting shoved around.
 If things get knocked, just right, and with enough force, one point could get pushed between two of the other points, momentarily crowded in an uncomfortable way.
-Then to bonds would pop back into a tetrahedron — but now in the other mirror-image shape.
+Then the bonds would pop back into a tetrahedron — but now in the other mirror-image shape.

 As soon as Dr. Jeff mentioned it, I could immediately see that microwaves might be just the right energy level to do this.
 They are not strong enough to break bonds, but presumably could rearrange bonds.
 Parts of molecules easily resonate at these low energies, with bonds stretching, swinging, scissoring.
 Was it dire?
 Or no issue?